 In accordance with relevant Australian and/or New South Wales privacy and other relevant laws, you have the right to request access to your information collected and stored by the research team.
 You also have the right to request that any information with which you disagree be corrected.
 Please contact the study team member named at the end of this document if you would like to access your information.

-Complaints and compensation
+What happens if I am injured as a result of the study?

 Complaints

-If you are not satisfied with how your personal information has been handled (as laid out in the Privacy Act, 1988, then you can make a complaint to the Office of the Australian Information Commissioner (OAIC).
-It is free to lodge a complaint and you do not need a lawyer, however if you do decide to hire a lawyer, you must pay for the lawyer yourself.
-You can choose to withdraw your complaint at any time.
-Please refer to http://www.oaic.gov.au/privacy/privacy-complaints for more information.
+If you have any complaints you should contact the Research Ethics and Governance Officer listed below.

 Treatment Available